-Other Education - A functional area of state spending that includes the cost of providing specialized education services at the Schools for the Deaf and the Blind, arts and cultural services provided through the Arts Commission and the two state Historical Societies, and cost of the state Work Force Training, and Education Coordinating Board.
+Other Education - A functional area of state spending that includes the cost of providing specialized education services at the School for the Blind, the Center for Deaf and Hard of Hearing Youth, arts and cultural services provided through the Arts Commission and the two state Historical Societies, and cost of the state Work Force Training and Education Coordinating Board.

 Public Schools - A functional area of state spending that includes the cost of educating the state's children from grades kindergarten through high school.
 It also includes the funding for other activities of the public school system.
-The Superintendent of Public Instruction allocates these funds to 295 school districts, nine educational service districts and other contractors who provide education services.
+The Superintendent of Public Instruction allocates these funds to 295 school districts, 9 educational service districts and other contractors who provide education services.